Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Experimental Details

 The diffusion behavior model is implemented as a 2-layer U-Net with 512 hidden units.
 The time embedding dimension is set to 64, and the embedding dimension for concatenated input (state and actions) is 32.
 The learning rate is $3 \times 10^{-4}$.

 The policy model is a Dilac policy represented by a 2-layer MLP with 256 hidden units and ReLU activations.
 It is trained using the Adam optimizer with a learning rate of $3 \times 10^{-4}$ and a batch size of 512.
 The training process consists of 1.0 million gradient steps for \texttt{MaMuJoCo} tasks and 0.1 million gradient steps for \texttt{MPE} tasks.
+The key hyperparameters for OMSD are summarized in Table \ref{appendix:hyperparams}.